spdk/spdk/doc/bdev_module.md

 Block devices are considered virtual if they handle I/O requests by routing the I/O to other block devices.
 The canonical example would be a bdev module that implements RAID.
-Virtual bdevs are created in the same way as regular bdevs, but take one additional step.
-The module can look up the underlying bdevs it wishes to route I/O to using spdk_bdev_get_by_name(), where the string name is provided by the user via an RPC.
-The module then may proceed is normal by opening the bdev to obtain a descriptor, and creating I/O channels for the bdev (probably in response to the `get_io_channel` callback).
+Virtual bdevs are created in the same way as regular bdevs, but take the one additional step of claiming the bdev.

+The module can open the underlying bdevs it wishes to route I/O to using spdk_bdev_open_ext(), where the string name is provided by the user via an RPC.
+This will return a bdev descriptor that may be used with future calls to spdk_bdev_module_claim_bdev() and spdk_bdev_get_io_channel().
+The bdev structure required by spdk_bdev_module_claim_bdev() may be obtained with spdk_bdev_module_open_ext() followed by spdk_bdev_desc_get_bdev().

+The descriptor obtained from the successful spdk_bdev_open_ext() may be used with spdk_bdev_get_io_channel() to obtain I/O channels for the bdev.
+This is likely done in response to the virtual bdev's `get_io_channel` callback.
+Channels may be obtained before and/or after claiming the underlying bdev.
+Claims are described below.

 The final step is to have the module use its open descriptor to call spdk_bdev_module_claim_bdev(), indicating that it is consuming the underlying bdev.
 This prevents other users from opening descriptors with write permissions.
 This effectively 'promotes' the descriptor to write-exclusive and is an operation only available to bdev modules.
+If a virtual bdev module wishes to prevent a descriptor from being upgraded to read-write, spdk_bdev_module_claim_bdev() may be called with a NULL descriptor.